microsoft/ApplicationInsights-Kubernetes/examples/WebAPI.Net6/Readme.md

 1. Deploy to a dedicated namespace

-    You could use default namespace, but it is recommended to put the test application in a dedicated one, for example 'ai-k8s-demo'.
+    You could use the default namespace, but it is recommended to put the test application in a dedicated one, for example, 'ai-k8s-demo'.
 To deploy a namespace, use content in [k8s-namespace.yaml](../k8s-namespace.yaml):

     ```shell
     kubectl create -f ..\k8s-namespace.yaml # tweak the path accordingly
     ```

-1. Setup proper role binding for RBAC enabled clusters
+1. Setup proper role binding for RBAC-enabled clusters

     If you have RBAC enabled for your cluster, permissions need to be granted to the service account to access the cluster info for telemetries.
 Refer to [Configure RBAC permissions](../../docs/configure-rbac-permissions.md) for details.

-    For example, deploy a role assignment in namespace of `ai-k8s-demo` by using [sa-role.yaml](../../docs/sa-role.yaml):
+    For example, deploy a role assignment in the namespace of `ai-k8s-demo` by using [sa-role.yaml](../../docs/sa-role.yaml):

     ```shell
     kubectl create -f ..\..\docs\sa-role.yaml # tweak the path accordingly